 Singapore sets minimum salary requirements for work permits to ensure that foreign workers receive fair pay.
 These salary levels depend on the worker’s skills and the type of job they have.

 Employers must follow these minimum salary rules if they want to hire foreign workers.
-In this article, we’ll explain about the three types of work passes.
-If you need to know which pass is needed for different jobs or want the latest updates on work permit salaries for 2024 in Singapore, we have all the details.
+In this article, we’ll explain the three types of work passes.
+If you need to know which pass is needed for different jobs or want the latest updates on work permit salaries for 2025 in Singapore, we have all the details.

 What is a Work Permit?